goth7mog/test-go/README.md

 ## Updates
 ### main.go
-Added goroutines inside the `getBalanceHandler` function to fetch wallet balances in parallel.
+Added goroutines inside the `getBalanceHandler` function to fetch the wallet balances in parallel
+### Nginx
+Added for IP rate limiting

 ## Testing